- Byron, GA

 - Family/Friend: Colorectal (Colon) Cancer

-- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: over 6 years ago, Male, Age: 63, KRAS mutation positive: Don't Know, BRAF mutation positive: Don't Know, Stage Recurrent
+- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: almost 7 years ago, Male, Age: 63, KRAS mutation positive: Don't Know, BRAF mutation positive: Don't Know, Stage Recurrent

 - View this journey (1 Experience)